 On the sell-side, when owners ask questions about ‘non-conforming’ buyers agent commissions, or if they can list without them entirely, traditional agents discourage these discussions abruptly.
 The standard argument presented is that since brokers already told all the buyers that it was free to buy a house, those other buyers agents won’t tell their clients about a non-conforming listing, leading to fewer offers and a lower prices.
 This narrative is a classic example of fear, uncertainty, and doubt which also happens to throws shade on the entire profession at the same time.

 Those fears may have been justified 30 years ago.
 Back then, if a buyer wanted to look at homes, they got into a car with an agent who had a proprietary book, which included all the homes that were for sale and listed the commissions.
 The agent had all the influence on which homes to show based on sales price but also based on the commissions.
 Buyers on tours in cars didn’t know what they didn’t know, and agents took them for a ride that didn’t include all available housing options if they didn’t have the right commission.
-No wonder the US Department of Justice has investigated the residential real estate industry multiple times in the last few decades!
+No wonder the US Department of Justice has pulled over the residential real estate industry multiple times in the last few decades!

 Now, the entire context for buyers has changed dramatically, because buyers find homes directly online and are in control of the process.
 Just about every buyer starts their search for homes on the Internet, and that means buyers are finding homes on their own, not through an agent.